Sticky bars are banners that appear above or below a page's content. They're available for both desktop and mobile landing pages.

 Setting URL Targeting

-- Navigate back to the Overview Page of your sticky bar.
+- Navigate back to the Overview of your sticky bar.

-- In the URL Targeting section, enter the domain where you'd like your sticky bar to appear (in other words, your web page's address).
-Don't worry about including "http"/"https" at the start of the URL:
+- In the URL Targeting section, enter the domain where you'd like your sticky bar to appear (in other words, your web page's address):

 - Add in the URL paths of your domain where you'd like your sticky bar to be shown.
 Such as www.yourawesomewebsite.com/signup: